facebook/react-native-website/docs/accessibilityinfo.md

 static announceForAccessibility(announcement)
 ```

-iOS-Only.
 Post a string to be announced by the screen reader.

 ---